Register ISCN in batch

 How to register large amount of ISCN records in one go

-- 1.Choose a tool for editing CSV files.
-Free Google spreadsheet is recommended.
+- 1.A tool for editing CSV files.
+We recommend using the free Google Sheets.
 Prepare the data to be registered in CSV format.

 - 3.A wallet with a small amount of LikeCoin.
-Keplr is recommended as you will need the seed words of the wallet for one of the steps.
-ISCN registration costs LikeCoin and that’s really a steal at the moment.
-Try it out before the price rises.
+We recommend using Keplr and having the wallet seed words handy.
+Registering an ISCN costs LikeCoin, which is currently a great value.
+Try it out before the price goes up!

 Here is my tuned version (original fields > CreativeWork fields):